- Marky gives a weatherman promise of no rain at any ballpark this evening

 Atlanta is boasting temps in the high 70s with a very slight breeze blowing in.
 Jon Lester was set to face Mike Soroka, but the latter was scratched and placed on the DL.
 Instead, Max Fried, the #7 prospect in Atlanta’s system per MLB.com, will get the start.

 Temps are a bit hotter in St. Louis, where Vincent Velasquez goes up against Luke Weaver.
 However, the wind is blowing straight in at nearly 10 mph.
 Historically, the under has hit at a 55% clip with winds blowing in at five mph or higher.
 Weaver has great batted-ball data over his past two starts, with exit velocity down three mph, batted-ball distance down 23 feet and hard-hit percentage down 5%.
-Fifty-eight percent of bettors are taking over 8.5, but the juice on the under has gone from -110 to -118 at Bookmaker since opening.
+Fifty-eight percent of bettors are taking over 8.5, but the juice on the under has gone from -110 to -118 since opening.

 There are several games with weather ratings at 30 or below per FantasyLabs.